gabriel-np/gabriel-np.github.io/_posts/2017-01-30-Jairo-Soundboard.md

 <img src="/assets/jairo.png" />

 Jairo is a character from [Bob's Burger](http://www.imdb.com/title/tt1561755/), the animated sitcom on [Fox](http://www.fox.com/bobs-burgers/).
-He is a healer and capoeira teacher.
+He is a healer and capoeira instructor.
 He is voiced by comedian [Jon Glaser](http://bobs-burgers.wikia.com/wiki/Jon_Glaser).

 See the [Official Jairo Wiki](http://bobs-burgers.wikia.com/wiki/Jairo).